See our online submissions portal.

-The journal is open-access and published biannually online.
-Our Editorial Board is comprised of medical and public health students at Columbia University, while our Advisory Board consists of affiliated faculty members, including Dr. Robert Lefkowitz, Dr. Donald Landry, Dr. Wendy Chung, Dr. Rita Charon, Dr. Lee Goldman, Dr. Michael Sparer, and Dr. Phillip Lopate.
+The journal is open-access and published annually online.
+Our Editorial Board is comprised of medical, dental and public health students at Columbia University, while our Advisory Board consists of affiliated faculty members, including Dr. Robert Lefkowitz, Dr. Donald Landry, Dr. Wendy Chung, Dr. Rita Charon, Dr. Lee Goldman, Dr. Michael Sparer, and Dr. Phillip Lopate.
 Below, you will find information detailing our considerations for acceptance and submissions process.

 TYPES OF ARTICLES: The Review publishes two types of articles: Reviews and Medicine in Context.
 All submissions are encouraged to be socially relevant and well-reasoned.
 Submissions will be evaluated based on their accessibility to our readership, development of evidence-based conclusions, timeliness, and originality.
 Topics include, but are not limited to: cultural practices, health disparities, trends and innovations, medical ethics, patient communication, interprofessional collaboration, and medical history.

 Reviews are considered, well-researched scholarly articles presented as critical examinations of a given topic (max 4,000 words)

 Medicine in Context articles are critical examinations of personal experiences that draw out insights into health and medicine at large (750-2,000 words; max 10 citations).